 The Welsh Corgi is a smaller breed that carries the brindle gene.
-The merle coloring is popular as shown above.
+Merle coloring is popular as well.
 This color combination is less frequent than other color combos, like white, black or tri-colored Corgis.
 Having a brindle corgi is somewhat more rare, meaning the price tag it carries is slightly steeper as well.

 Corgis are great family pets.
 They are intelligent, and they are easily distinguished by their tails which most times are docked at birth.
 They have adorable little backsides and are frequently the focus of social media, including several corgi Instagram pages dedicated just to a single Corgi.
 The corgi breed actually comes with two different types, the Cardigan Welsh and the Pembroke Welsh – both have similarities and differences.

 The Great Dane can carry the brindle gene.
 It’s less frequent than their other colors, but similar to Mastiffs, these giant pups can look quite imposing when you see their size with this color combination.
 Brindle Danes can fetch a higher price tag as well.

 Danes can be imposing enough due to their size.
 They’ve been cross bred with other smaller breeds to create more size friendly versions, like the labrador great dane mix.
 They are sweet pups with their family, and like other giant breeds, can be lazy and enjoy their time at home.
 Just make sure you have the space to keep a giant breed dog and the Great Dane could be the exact friend your family needs!